Nuran614/Pipe-Diameter-Optimization/Readme.md

 function until it finds the bottom, which is exactly what you'd want when the model grows too messy to solve on paper.

-## Why Python?

-Chemical engineering runs on calculation.
-For a long time that meant a chart in a handbook or a formula you could solve by hand.
-Those still work, but only for the clean cases.
-Real plants have fittings, fouling, constraints, and equations that don't rearrange nicely.

 ## Running it

 ```bash